Founder Statement

 Kristina Robinson, Founder of Little Haven Homes

 Little Haven is personal for me.
 I live with a disability, and I learned early on that economy of movement isn’t just a preference — it’s essential.
-I dream of a tiny home that works for me instead of against me, but zoning and housing policies make that impossible.
-The system treats my accommodation as unrealistic, inconvenient, and even unwelcome.
+I dream of a tiny home on a tiny lot, but zoning and housing policies make that impossible.
+The system treats my accommodation as unrealistic, inconvenient, even unwelcome.

-Because of those barriers — and because the housing market assumes two incomes — I’ve never been able to live on my own.
+Because of those barriers - and because the housing market assumes two incomes - I’ve never been able to live on my own.
 I still share a home with my siblings and nephews.
-It isn’t for lack of wanting independence, but because I’ve never earned enough as a single person to afford a mortgage, and I refuse to settle for a house bigger than I can realistically manage.
-That mix of financial and policy roadblocks is the spark behind Little Haven.
+It isn’t for lack of wanting independence.
+It’s because I’ve never earned enough as a single person to afford a mortgage — and I refuse to settle for a house bigger than I can realistically manage.

-Families priced out of ownership, single-income households stretched too thin, first-time buyers stuck on the sidelines, and people with disabilities shut out by design — all of us are facing the same system that stands in the way of homeownership.
+That’s when it hit me: the system isn’t just broken for a few of us — it’s broken for millions.
+Families priced out of ownership.
+Single-income households stretched too thin.
+First-time buyers stuck on the sidelines.
+People with disabilities shut out by design.
+We’re all facing the same system that stands in the way of homeownership — and no one is coming to fix it.

-That’s why I started Little Haven: to prove that small, affordable homes in community-centered neighborhoods — with accessibility built in as a right — can break barriers instead of build them.
+That’s why I started Little Haven: to prove that small, affordable homes - with accessibility built in as a right - can break barriers instead of build them.

 Our Vision